Kartar Singh (film): Cast

-Film's Release
+Release

 The film was released on 18 June 1959 on the Eid-ul-Azha day in Pakistan.

-Film's Music and Songs
+Music and Songs

 The music of the film was composed by Salim Iqbal.
 The lyrics were written by Amrita Pritam, Waris Ludhianvi and Saifuddin Saif himself, the producer and director of the film.
 The playback singers included Zubaida Khanum, Inayat Hussain Bhatti, Saleem Raza and Naseem Begum and Sain Akhtar.